NHSDigital/bcss-playwright/docs/utility-guides/LoadProperties.md

 ## Using the Load Properties Utility

-To use the this util in a test reference the pytest fixture in `conftest.py`.<br>
+To use the this utility in a test reference the pytest fixture in `conftest.py`.<br>
 There is no need to import anything as any fixtures in `conftest.py` will be automatically discovered by pytest.
 Here there are two fixtures: